holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

         }

         enum CountersigningSessionNegotiationMessage {
-            // Sent by a `StoreEntry` authority or enzyme after they have collected signed actions from all counterparties; the author (the receiver of the message) may now safely proceed to commit their own countersigning entry creation action.
+            // Sent by a `StoreEntry` authority or enzyme after they have
+            // collected signed actions from all counterparties; the author (the
+            // receiver of the message) may now safely proceed to commit their
+            // own countersigning entry creation action.
             AuthorityResponse(Vec<SignedAction>),
-            // Sent by a counterparty to the designated enzyme when they have determined that the countersigned entry creation action is valid from the perspective of all counterparties and they intend to commit their own entry creation action once they have received all signatures from the enzyme.
-The DhtOp payload is a `StoreEntry`.
+            // Sent by a counterparty to the designated enzyme when they have
+            // determined that the countersigned entry creation action is valid
+            // from the perspective of all counterparties and they intend to
+            // commit their own entry creation action once they have received
+            // all signatures from the enzyme.
+The `DhtOp` payload is a
+            // `StoreEntry`.
             EnzymePush(DhtOp),
         }
         ```